Equivariant wrapped Floer homology and symmetric periodic Reeb orbits: Equivariant wrapped Floer homology

 \subsubsection{Periodic family and $\Z_2$-complex structure}

-In this section, we re-interpret the differential $\p^{\Z_2}$ as a $\Z_2$-equivariant differential of a $\Z_2$-complex in the sense of Section \ref{sec: z2cpx}.
-The point is that we can canonically identify each fiber of $M_{\text{Borel}}$ over a critical point of $f$.
+In this section, we re-interpret the differential~$\p^{\Z_2}$ as a $\Z_2$-equivariant differential of a $\Z_2$-complex in the sense of Section~\ref{sec: z2cpx}.
+The point is that we can canonically identify fibers of $M_{\text{Borel}}$ over a critical point of $f$ with each other.
 To do this, we use the canonical shift on $\R P^{\infty}$ given by the infinite shift

-Since $\R P^\infty$ is no longer a smooth manifold, let us clarify this symmetry in a finite approximation following ideas in \cite[Section 2.3]{BO17}.
-From now on, we write $h_N:=h:M\times S^N\to \R$ for $N\ge 1$ where $h$ is given in Section \ref{subsec:eMH}.
+Since $\R P^\infty$ is no longer a smooth manifold, let us clarify this symmetry in a finite approximation following ideas in \cite[Section~2.3]{BO17}.
+From now on, we write $h_N:=h:M\times S^N\to \R$ for $N\ge 1$ where $h$ is given in Section~\ref{subsec:eMH}.

 Consider the two embeddings

 Note that $\tilde{\tau}_0$ is the canonical embedding and $\tilde{\tau}_1$ is an embedding given by the shift.
 They induce embeddings

 We put an additional condition on $\{(h_N, g_N)\}_{N\ge 1}$, which we call \emph{periodicity}: